-Children Tracking in Parks, Cruises, Malls, and Resorts: Now with Beacons
+Children Tracking in Parks, Cruises, Malls, and Resorts: Now with BLE

 Can you put a price tag on a parent’s peace of mind?
 Operators looking to make parents happy can now add options, value, and revenue streams.

 For cruise ships, amusement parks, and similar family-centric locations, it can be very difficult for parents (and operators) to keep track of children.
 In the past, a series of different technologies and solutions have sought to fill in this gap.
 However, modern technology should not only make child tracking possible but also scalable, affordable, and value-adding for managing in all public-facing verticals.